zeromq/ingescape/doc/content/blog/your_first_agent.md

      Use ingeScape function to find compatible network devices on your computer.
-     You need to use one of the returned results in the igs_startWithDevice call below for your agent to start.
+     You need to use one of the returned results in the igs_startWithDevice call below for your agent to start on the network.
      */
     char **devices = NULL;
     int nb = 0;